 Shiny Server Pro to Posit Connect Migration Process

-Step-by-step procedure to review and migrate from Shiny Server Pro to Posit Connect
+An overview to review and migrate from Shiny Server Pro to Posit Connect.

-Feature Shiny Server Open Source Shiny Server Pro Posit Connect
+The following feature comparison spans Shiny Server Open Source (SSOS), Shiny Server Pro (SSP) and Connect.

 Multiple independent applications